cyan-aurora/tpassing/CONTRIBUTING.md

 	> exit
 	Bye

-If you have a mysql password make sure to put it in `dummy-config.ini` (this will be moved to `secure.ini` after setup)
+If you have a mysql password make sure to put it in `dummy-secure.ini` (this will be moved to `secure.ini` after setup)

 Now make sure you have python3 and virtualenv installed.
 On debian installing